wooden garden panelspacerThe Garden Helper logoWilly the Garden Gnomespacer

 You will want to consider how you will use the berries in deciding which varieties you want to grow.

-The standard types will provide you with a large crop all at once for jams or freezing, and tend to be the better quality berries.
+The standard types of Strawberry will provide you with a large crop all at once for jams or freezing, and tend to be the better quality berries.
 The everbearing will produce throughout the summer for desserts and snacking.
 The culture is essentially the same for either.

 Different varieties are listed at the bottom of this page.

-Planting time is determined by your planting zone.
-In areas where the winters are severe (USDA zones 1-5), dormant plants should be purchased and set out in early spring, while temperatures are still cold.
+In areas where the winters are severe (USDA zones 1-5), dormant plants should be purchased

 In mild winter areas, it is best to plant in the fall, giving you a crop the first spring.

-Flower buds should be kept picked off during the first month or so to allow the plant to establish itself and develop strength for a big crop.
+Flower buds should be kept picked off during the first month or so to allow the plant

 Planting Strawberries

+Strawberry plants can be grown in rows or mounds.
 The mounding method is best for everbearing types or in areas where drainage is a problem.

-In rows, the plants are generally set 18 inches apart, with the first runners positioned with 6 inches of spacing between them.
+with the first runners positioned with 6 inches of spacing between them.

 Only allow a few runners per plant, after which additional starts are cut off.